Kagurazaka Editorial Photoshoot: Tokyo Style Guide

 Are you available for international bookings?

 Yes.
 My work takes me across the globe, from Tokyo to Saigon to Paris and beyond.
 If you have a specific location in mind for an editorial campaign, let’s connect.
-From fashion editorials to runway coverage to publishing your work, let’s explore how fashion and storytelling intersect, and where your next project might lead.

 © Paul Tocatlian.
 All Rights Reserved.